MicrosoftDocs/dynamics-365-fraud-protection/content/rule-monitor.md

 ## Rule analysis

-The "Rule analysis" report provides transaction volume and distribution by rule and clause segments.
+The rule analysis report provides transaction volume and distribution by rule and clause segments.
 It also provides transaction volume by rule or clause over time and across score bins.
 Rule analysis allows users to quickly identify any pattern or change in rule distribution.

-With the decision rule dimension, users can choose to display their analysis by rule or by clause.
-In the date granularity field, users can choose daily, weekly, or monthly results.
+With the decision rule dimension, you can choose to display your analysis by rule or by clause.
+In the date granularity field, you can choose daily, weekly, or monthly results.

 There are four charts that provide transaction volume by rule/clause segment:

 - **Transaction volume by rule segment (score bin):** Displays transaction volume by rule or clause for each score bin.
-Users can compare rule or clause volume between low and high score bin.
+You can compare rule or clause volume between low and high score bin.

 - **Transaction volume by rule segment (time series):** Displays transaction volume by rule or clause over time.
-Users can monitor the change in rule or clause volume over time.
+You can monitor the change in rule or clause volume over time.

-- **Final rejected, bank declines, and fraud rates:** Displays the final rejected, bank declined and fraud rates for each score bin.
+- **Final rejected, bank declines, and fraud rates:** Displays the final rejected, bank declined, and fraud rates for each score bin.

 - **Transaction volume and distribution by rule segment:** Displays transaction volume and distribution percentage by rule and clause.
-Users can expand the rule entry to view clause transaction and distribution.
+You can expand the rule entry to view clause transaction and distribution.

 ## Decision and performance

-The "Decision and performance" report shows the transaction status and confirmed fraud metrics by rule and clause segments.
+The decision and performance report shows the transaction status and confirmed fraud metrics by rule and clause segments.

 The report has two tabs: charts and table.
-With the decision rule dimension, users can select whether to view the data by rule or by clause.
+With the decision rule dimension, you can select whether to view the data by rule or by clause.
 In the date granularity field, users can choose daily, weekly, or monthly results.

 There are five charts that provide different views of the rule decision and performance:

 - **Distribution of transaction status** **by** **rule segment**: Displays transaction status, including bank declined, chargeback, and refund for each rule or segment.
-Users can compare a certain percentage of a specific status for different rules and get insights on performance.
+You can compare a certain percentage of a specific status for different rules and get insights on performance.

 - **Transaction volume and final rejected rate:** Displays transaction volume and final rejected rate over time.